atipjaitham/OrangeHRM/README.md

 This project aims to enhance my skills in manual testing and automation testing using Cypress.

 ## Overview
-I will be dividing the project timeline into 5 days as follows:
+I will be dividing the project timeline into 5 days for phrase 1 as follows:

 - **Days 1-3**: Manual Testing
   - I will create test cases and perform manual testing on the following sections of the website [OrangeHRM Demo](https://opensource-demo.orangehrmlive.com/):
     1. Login Page
     2. Employee Management